liuyehcf/BlogSource/_posts/Hadoop-Ecosystem.md

 **Key points:**

 * First part of principal must be `hive`, equals to the user of the container.
 Also need to add `hadoop.proxyuser.hive.hosts` and `hadoop.proxyuser.hive.groups` to `core-site.xml`, which allows user hive to impersonate any actual users.
-* Both the Hive Metastore and HiveServer must include Kerberos-related configuration properties for each other, as specified in `HIVE_SITE_CONFIG_KERBEROS`.
+* Both the Hive Metastore and HiveServer must include Kerberos-related configuration properties for each other.
 * Check if kerberos authentication successfully: `grep -rni 'keytab' /tmp/hive`.
 * When a client accesses the Hive Metastore, whether from within the container network or from outside.
 It must use a domain name that exactly matches the second part of the Kerberos principal.
 Otherwise, errors such as 'principal not found' may occur.
     * Outside of container network: You need to setup `<container_ip> <hostname>` in `/etc/hosts` manually, including both hadoop's containers and hive's containers.